ANIMAL RIGHTS FAQS

 This classic case of public-relations doublespeak acknowledges the issue

-of cruelty to animals in name only, while allowing for the continued use and
+of cruelty to animals in name only, while allowing for the continued use

 abuse of animals.
 The propaganda effect is to stigmatize animal rights